-Also known as the winter cherry or Indian ginseng, Ashwagandha is a popularherb widely used in India.
-If you translate the word “Ashwagandha” in literal terms, it means “odor of horse”.
+If you translate the word Ashwagandha, it means “odor of horse”.
 Sounds pretty weird, right?
 But there's a logical explanation for this!

 Ashwagandha got this funny name because of its distinct smell, which is similar to horse sweat.
-According to many users of the herb, the smell that it emits is so strong, that taking the herb in its raw form can sometimes be intolerable.
-Aside from this explanation, it was named as such because it can give you so much energy, endurance and strength – just like a horse!
+According to many users of the herb, the smell is so strong, that taking the herb in its raw form can sometimes be intolerable.
+Aside from this, Ashwagandha gives you so much energy, endurance and strength – just like a horse!

 - First, take Ashwagandha supplements every day for one week, and then leave it off the next week.

-- After one full week, you can then go back to taking the herb or supplement.
+- After one full week, you can go back to taking the herb or supplement.

 This is to ensure that your body gets ample rest and the herb has time to take effect as a sedative.

-According to a write-up by drugs.com, the herb has anti-inflammatory and antipyretic effects.
-This means that it can prevent swelling, redness and pain – which are characteristic signs of inflammation.
-In this case, pain especially in arthritis, can be lessened with the help of this superfood.
-With its antipyretic property, it can also relieve fevers or hyperthermia and regulate body temperature.
+According to a write-up by drugs.com, the herb also has anti-inflammatory and antipyretic effects.
+It prevents swelling, redness and pain, which are characteristic signs of inflammation.
+Arthritis pain is reduced with the help of this superfood.
+With its antipyretic property, it can relieve fevers and regulate body temperature.

 - Sanders, Karen “Ashwagandha can cure insomnia and anxiety“

 - University Health News “Ashwagandha Benefits: Ease Stress and Anxiety by 44%“